catenax/tractusx/documentation/architecture/speedboat-aspects-connectors-data-flow.md

 It means that if company B wants to access the artifact from company A, it will use the following URL: http://company-b-consumer/artifacts/123/data when company C would use: http://company-c-consumer/artifacts/456/data.
 This makes it impossible to provide a common URL to access a specific artifact.
 Each company needs to negotiate a contract and generate their own url to access the artifact.

-This document provides a temporary solution to make sure that Kaputt can consume aspect URLs.
+This document provides a temporary solution to this problem.
+The solution would be implemented on the PRS service side.

 ## Consume aspects